 The road emerging from COVID-19 may be shrouded by uncertainty, however it is laid with a long-term remote working strategy.
 To drive your business through the mist, three key factors to remote working must be considered.

-For instance, having employees logging in remotely opens up your business to vulnerabilities on their home networks, which typically won’t enjoy the same levels of protection as onsite centralised IT systems, with their firewalls, blacklisted sites, and anti-spyware.
-And without the tools and systems available to spot threats, IT teams may be lured into a false sense of security: they may not know of a security breach, and consequently, be unaware that data has been compromised.
+For example, employees logging in remotely opens your business up to any of the vulnerabilities of their home networks – potentially unsecured systems that typically won’t enjoy the same levels of protection as on-premise networks with their firewalls, blacklisted sites and anti-spyware.
+And without the tools and systems available to spot threats, IT teams may be lured into a false sense of security – they may not know of a security breach, and consequently, remain unaware that data has been compromised.

 Enterprises should begin integrating security into remote working operations by ensuring antivirus software is installed on each company-issued device.
-Each device should then be monitored, eliminating the threat posed by shadow devices.
-Combined with setting up a VPN, one capable of encrypting the pathway from user to data, the enterprise will be well on its way to ensuring employees are working securely.
+Each device should then be monitored, eliminating the threat posed by shadow devices, and set up with a VPN capable of encrypting the pathway from user to data.
+There are various endpoint security solutions available that combine a suite of protections along with remote access and oversight for IT teams.
+With these defences in place, an enterprise will be well on its way to ensuring employees are working securely.

 Remote working simply isn’t possible without staff buying into the strategy.
 No matter what level of security you provide, if users struggle to conduct themselves, productivity will slump.
 Staff need to feel connected to the enterprise, which without physical contact with neither the office nor colleagues, is no mean feat.